 CONNECT WITH BLAIR WELLNESS GROUP TODAY

-Many people see their therapist as an authority figure because they have a certain level of expertise that they are seeking.
+Many people see their psychologist as an authority figure because they have a certain level of expertise that they are seeking.
 However, you should not be afraid to stand up for yourself should you feel a violation of some sort has occurred.